ethanlee20/perception/readme.md

-Code base for the Swarm on a Stick - Perception group.
+Codebase for the Swarm on a Stick - Perception group.

 Includes code for deployment, unit testing, subsystem testing, and calibration.